 Perfect if you're short on time or are unable to deliver your gift yourself.
 Enter your message and select when to send it.

 Requires a full tool set and broad mechanical knowledge.

-ZERO LIFT: These are designed as a direct replacement for all 1980-91 Vanagon 2WD Westfalia campers and will maintain your factory ride height.
-If you have the much lighter hard-top Vanagon (or single/double cab truck), you will see a slight suspension lift of up to 1.5".
+1.5" LIFT: These springs will provide roughly a 1.5" suspension lift for all 1980-91 Vanagon 2WD Westfalia campers.
+If you have the much lighter hard-top Vanagon (or single/double cab truck), these springs will provide too much lift for your suspension geometry.
+Don't say we didn't warn you!
 If you have an engine conversion that has a different weight or weight distribution—something other than the Vanagon water-boxer engine—your Vanagon may not sit level.
 These springs are NOT designed to compensate for Vanagons with engine conversions.
-If you need additional leveling, we offer spring pads (see the related items section below).
-Keep in mind that certain models of Vanagon (like the Carat) have factory lowering springs, and they sit 1.5" to 2" lower than standard camper models; thus, these zero lift springs will actually lift your vehicle about 1.5" to 2" overall!
+If you need additional leveling, we offer spring pads, sold separately.

 INSTALLATION NOTES: Does not require special tools to install.
 However, the installation of these springs is very difficult, even with a car hoist and all the correct tools.
 GoWesty recommends that a professional shop with alignment tools install these springs.

 ADDITIONAL NOTES FOR LIFTING SPRINGS: If you have installed lifting springs (as opposed to our zero-lift springs), you will need to have the rear end re-aligned.
 It is important to note that our lifting springs will raise your Vanagon to its suspension limit—which means these springs are designed to get your vehicle as high as possible while still maintaining proper alignment specs.
 Please read this article for tips on correctly aligning your vehicle!